motou/magento2-store-locator-stockists-extension/README.md

-This is a stockists extension for magento2, currently alpha
+This is a stockists store locator extension for magento2.

+Currently working, but needs more polishing.